snipegreasy/snipegreasy/README.md

   </div>

 **discord:** @softgreasy.
+If you need to contact me in anyway <3!

+OH AND BE SURE TO COLOR MY TREE! 🎄💝.
+I find the idea so cute.

  <div>
     <img src="https://64.media.tumblr.com/03feb2fc7c1a440da771fcefd09d5ea5/285698a62caf6481-1f/s1280x1920/e46d340796961a581f7ebaa4a63da59b4090d375.gifv" width="500px">
   </div>

 <br><ins>**Please be patient with me,
 <br>I'm a super sweet guy when you get to know me.**</ins>
 <br><3